Chilean silver rush: Growth cycle

 Following the discovery of Chañarcillo, many other ores were found near Copiapó well into the 1840s, as attested by numerous claims (denuncios) registered at the court of Copiapó.
 In 1848, another major ore deposit was discovered at Tres Puntas, sparking yet another rush.
 Copiapó experienced a large demographic shift and urban growth during the rush.
 It became the centre for trade and services of a large mining district.
 In 1851, Copiapó was connected by railroad to Caldera, its principal port of export.
 This was the first railroad to be established in Chile and the third one in South America.
 The increased importance of the area around Copiapó in national affairs led to the splintering of the northern Coquimbo Province to form the Atacama Province on October 31, 1843.
 In 1857, a school of mines was established in Copiapó.

 Silver mining attracted many foreigners as attested in a 1854 census that showed that in the Province of Atacama lived 6887 foreignerners of which 83% were from Argentina and 9% were British.
 (Note: The 1875 showed that in the Province of Atacama lived 3262 foreign men and 1796 foreign women.
 Among the men about 83% were from Argentina and among the foreign women 95% were from Argentina.)
-Much cattle has brought to Atacama Province from Argentina to be sold for their meat during this period.
+Much cattle was brought to Atacama Province from Argentina to be sold for their meat during this period.

 The mining zone grew slowly northwards into the diffuse border with Bolivia.
 Agriculture in Norte Chico and Central Chile also expanded as a consequence of the rush as it created a new market for its product.

 In the 19th century, Claudio Gay and Benjamín Vicuña Mackenna were among the first to raise the question of the deforestation of Norte Chico caused by the firewood demands of the mining activity.
 Despite the reality of the degradation caused by mining, and contrary to popular belief, the Norte Chico forests were not pristine before the onset of mining in the 18th century.